 If the leaves are too big, it is ok to gently cut them into bite-size pieces without crushing them too much.
 Baby spinach leaves are delicate.

 Slice the red onion thinly, or dice it (based on your preference).

 Clean the strawberries, remove the stems and slice them thin.

 Step four- Assemble the salad:

-In a large bowl place the baby spinach, slices of onions and strawberries.
-Add the toasted walnuts, sprinkle crumbled Feta cheese or goat cheese over.
+Place the baby spinach, slices of onions, and strawberries in a large bowl.
+Add the toasted walnuts, and sprinkle crumbled Feta cheese or goat cheese over the salad.
 Optional, add the crisp bacon.

 Step five- Make the vinaigrette:

-In a small jar put extra virgin olive oil, lemon juice (or the vinegar of your choice), salt and pepper.
+Put extra virgin olive oil, lemon juice (or the vinegar of your choice), salt, and pepper in a small jar.
 Cover the jar and shake well until emulsified.

 Substitution list of ingredients:

 - Walnuts– If, for whatever reason, you do not want walnuts in your salad (allergies, not available or just hate them), you can use pecans, sliced almonds, cashews, or even pine nuts.
 If you are allergic to nuts in general, just skip them entirely.